Pagure/pagure/doc/usage/project_acls.rst

 Project Level Access Control
 ============================

-Till release 2.12, pagure had a very simple user model.
+Till release 2.12, Pagure had a very simple user model.
 If we added a new user or a new group to a project, the user/group would be an admin of the project.
 The user/group  could do everything from changing the status of an issue to adding or removing any user on the project.
 With project ACL feature, we allow a more fine